Proud Boys ‘came to fight’ at North Carolina drag brunch

 SANFORD, N.C.
-(WGHP) — A drag event in North Carolina was disrupted by an appearance of the Proud Boys extremist group.
+(WGHP) — A drag event in North Carolina was disrupted by the appearance of the extremist group the Proud Boys.

-The event at Hugger Mugger Brewery in Sanford was organized by Lindsey Knapp, who operates Sanford Yoga and Community Center.
-Knapp, an attorney and army veteran, is the executive director of Combat Sexual Assault, which helps service members and veterans who have experienced retaliation for reporting assaults.
+The event, held at Hugger Mugger Brewery in Sanford, was organized by Lindsey Knapp, who operates Sanford Yoga and Community Center.
+Knapp is an attorney and an army veteran who is the executive director of Combat Sexual Assault, which helps service members and veterans who have experienced retaliation for reporting assaults.

-The drag brunch was raising money for the LGBTQ Resource Center, which her yoga center runs.
+The drag brunch was raising money for the LGBTQ Resource Center that her yoga center runs.

-Knapp said she thinks the event got onto the radar of the Proud Boys because it was posted on LibsOfTikTok.
-She said it seems like it went viral after that and that she and other organizers began receiving aggressive messages and death threats.
+Knapp says that she believes the event got onto the radar of the Proud Boys because it was posted on LibsOfTikTok.
+She says it seems like it went viral after that, and Knapp and other organizers began receiving aggressive messages and death threats.

-“The event on Oct 30 was chaotic,” Knapp said.
+“The event on Oct 30 was chaotic,” said Knapp.
 “The Proud Boys were very hostile and openly harassing patrons as they entered and exited the brewery.
 They were calling them groomers and pedophiles and trying to intimidate everyone.
 The Proud Boys came to fight, wore masks, and flack vests.”

-The Proud Boys were so hostile that Knapp said they ended up calling the Sanford Police Department, and several uniformed officers stayed for the event.
+The Proud Boys were so hostile that Knapp says they ended up calling the Sanford Police Department and several uniformed officers stayed for the event.

 Photographer Anthony Crider documented the protest, sharing pictures and video on his Flickr and on Twitter.
 The photographs show around 16 men in full gear in the black and yellow of the Proud Boys.